 Parents are responsible to ensure the prompt arrival of students per their own method of transportation.
-School begins at 8:00 a.m. and is dismissed at 2:35 p.m. for all elementary grades.
-Part day kindergarten dismisses at 12:00 Noon.
+School begins at 8:00 a.m. and is dismissed at 2:40 p.m. for all elementary grades.

 Please follow the drop-off and pick-up procedures communicated by the school and posted on the school website.